taostat/taostats-docs/docs/Bittensor/tokenomics/staking-in-dtao/index.md

 >
 > ## Root
 >
-> All staking and unstaking actions incur a fee of 50,000 rao (0.00005 tao).
+> There is no fee to stake or unstake from root
 >
 > ## Subnets:
 >
-> * All staking and unstaking fees are default 0.3% of the stake/unstake value.
-This can be changed by the subnet owner.
+> * All staking and unstaking fees are default 0.05% of the stake/unstake value.
+This can be changed by the subnet owner. (the [Get Subnets](ref:get-subnets-1) API endpoint lists the `fee_rate`)

 ## [dTao FAQ](doc:dtao-faq): Your top  staking questions